The Cost of UK Office Space in 2026 | Oktra

 • Caversham

-• The South East England Rent Report
+• The South East Rent Report

 Get more market insights for the South East, with details on key submarkets such as Reading, Guildford and Oxford.